 memory-use-threshold-extreme - Threshold at which memory usage is considered extreme.
 Default value: 95 memory-use-threshold-red - Threshold at which memory usage forces the FortiGate to enter conserve mode.
 Default value: 88 memory-use-threshold-green - Threshold at which memory usage forces the FortiGate to exit conserve mode.
 Default value: 82

-This article describes how conserve mode is triggered: Technical Tip: How conserve mode is triggered - Fortinet Community.
+This article describes how conserve mode is triggered: Technical Tip: How conserve mode is triggered - Fortinet Community

 Follow the steps below to manually free memory:

-Try to Log in to an external device, like FortiAnalyzer or Syslog, whenever possible.
-This is not just a way to reduce the memory footprint on FortiGate but is also a more secure method.
+Try to log in to an external device, like FortiAnalyzer or Syslog, whenever possible.
+This is not just a way to reduce the memory footprint on FortiGate, but is also a more secure method.

-As such logs are difficult to tamper and compromise in case of security events.
-They could also contain much longer log history (depending on external device log disk capacity and settings).
-Or be re-used in some SIEM systems to detect, or even predict, security events.
+As such, logs are difficult to tamper with and compromise in case of security events.
+They could also contain much longer log history (depending on the external device log disk capacity and settings).
+Or be reused in some FortiSIEM systems to detect, or even predict, security events.

 Pay attention to: